Robin van Persie: 2010–11 season

 On 1 March 2011, he was ruled out for three weeks, which would see him miss the Champions League return leg with Barcelona.
-However, he recovered in time for the return leg at Camp Nou.
+However, he recovered in time for the return leg at the Camp Nou.
 During the game, he received a yellow card in the first half for a foul.
-In the second half, he was controversially sent off after receiving a second yellow card when the referee, Massimo Busacca, deemed him to be time-wasting by taking a shot at goal after the whistle was blown (one second earlier) for offside.
+In 27th minute he could have been sent off for a brutal foul on Lionel Messi but the referee Massimo Busacca didn't give him even a yellow card.
+Instead, in the second half, he was controversially sent off after receiving a second yellow card when the referee, deemed him to be time-wasting by taking a shot at goal after the whistle was blown (one second earlier) for offside.
 Barcelona went on to score twice more and advanced to the quarter finals on a 4–3 aggregate result.
 Afterwards, Van Persie branded Busacca's decision as a "total joke", claiming that with the noise of the 95,000-strong crowd he could not hear the whistle.
 On 19 March 2011, he scored the equalizing goal in a 2–2 against West Bromwich Albion at The Hawthorns.
 The match finished 2–2 with Arsenal still five points behind the current leaders, Manchester United.

 On 10 April 2011 in a match against Blackpool, Van Persie put in a Man of the Match performance to give Arsenal a crucial 3–1 win as he set up a goal and scored the third.
 On 24 April 2011, he became the first player to score in seven successive Premier League away games when he scored against Bolton, beating Didier Drogba's record who was on six successive away games, between August and November 2009.
 However, the Gunners lost 2–1, all but ending their title hopes.
 On 1 May he assisted Aaron Ramsey who scored the winning goal against league leaders Manchester United to add a twist to the Premier League.
 Van Persie was named Premier League Player of the Month for April.